-This orthopaedic test for a pinched nerve in the lower back is a complex manoeuvre that comes in a simpler form called the Flip Test which you can do at home to test if your tingling in feet and legs could be coming from your back.
+This orthopaedic examination for a pinched nerve in the lower back is a complex manoeuvre that comes in a simpler form called Flip which you can do at home to discover if your paresthesias in the lower limb could be coming from your spine.

 At our femoral nerve page

 you will appreciate that the pain and tingling from the lower back may

 radiate to the groin and top of the thigh, and the slump test will be

 negative.
 Instead we use a femoral nerve stretch test, which is far more

 difficult to administer, and has no place in a self-help site such as

 There's plenty of combined medical and chiropractic research for pinched nerves.